sequentech/iam/INSTALL.md

 ## Setup the database

+The configuration of the database is setup in two places.
+One used for goose, a go database migration tool placed in `authapi/db/dbconf.yml`, and the other for the general configuration of authapi, which can be placed anywhere, but there's a provided example `authapi/config.json`.

+Here we will use the default configuration for the database for convenience, but you should obviously do not use it (especially for the passwords) in a production environment.

 Prerequisites: install postgresql database server in your system.
 Then, create the database (typically, with the postgres system user):